abhimat/abhimat.github.io/outreach/index.md

 I like to share my enthusiasm for science and astronomy through writing.
 My current outlet for this is my personal blog [Radial Infall](http://radialinfall.com).

-In the past, my science writing was contributed for my (now retired) blog [Astronomy and Space](http://astronomyandspace.net).
+In the past, my science writing mostly went on my (now retired) blog [Astronomy and Space](http://astronomyandspace.net).
 I have also regularly contributed to the Lunar and Planetary Institute's (now also retired) website [MyMoon](https://www.lpi.usra.edu/features/myMoon/index.shtml).

 ## UCLA Astronomy Live!<br>and Exploring Your Universe